 This course offers various topics examining film and its role in society.
-To include topics such as film genres, film history, American cinematographers, images of women in film.
+Topics include American Cinema, Foreign Film, Film History, Women in the Media, and others.
 May be repeated for credit as topics vary.

 COMM 6317/7317 Communications, Technology, and Culture